magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 Only the Account Owner (Primary Account Holder) with the according privileges can provide shared access for other users.

 Managing users and their access is the customer's responsibility, especially in the shared access perspective.
-Thus, the Magento Support Team cannot provide shared access to a Magento account on behalf of a Customer.
-Customers are encouraged to add users with shared access themselves, using the [Magento Account page](https://account.magento.com/) .
+Thus, the Adobe Commerce support team cannot provide shared access to a Magento account on behalf of a Customer.
+Customers are encouraged to add users with shared access themselves, using the [Magento Account page](https://account.magento.com/).

 Users who have been provided with shared access cannot transfer or grant such access to other users.

 <h3 id="find-account-owner-cloud">Get to know Account Owner (Cloud)</h3>

-To find out who is the Owner of your Magento Commerce (Cloud) Account, follow these steps:
+To find out who is the Owner of your Adobe Commerce (Cloud) Account, follow these steps:

 1. Access your Magento Commerce (Cloud) [Project Web Interface](http://devdocs.magento.com/guides/v2.2/cloud/project/projects.html) .
 1. Click the gear icon (Configure Project) next to your Project Name (upper-left corner).